-Spread lava rocks on fireplace floor in front of the burner pan.
+Spread lava rocks on fireplace floor in front and sides of the burner pan.
+Lava rocks can be placed around the VFSUE control module.
 The lava rocks are for decorative effect and are not required for fireplace operation.

-ATTENTION: Do not place lava rocks on burner, logs or rock wool.
+ATTENTION: Do not place lava rocks on burner, logs or rockwool.
 The lava rocks should only be placed on the fireplace floor.